CryptozombiesHQ/cryptozombie-lessons/en/21/lessoncomplete.md

     answer: 1
 ---

 Congratulations!
-You have completed lesson 1, and you have created the first zombie in your army.
+You have completed the first lesson, and you have created the first zombie in your army.

 # Next Steps